Revela: Dense Retriever Learning via Language Modeling: Experiments

-\paragraph{Models} In \shorttitle, we jointly train a retriever and an LM using self-supervised learning of LM, i.e., NTP.
+\paragraph{Models} \shorttitle~jointly trains a retriever and an LM using the NTP objective.
 We adopt LLaMA-3.2-1B \citep{grattafiori2024llama} as the LM.
-To ensure a fair comparison across diverse unsupervised baselines and retriever architectures, we adopt a range of LMs with parameter sizes from 0.1B to 1B as the backbone models for the retrievers: SmolLM2-135M \citep{allal2025smollm2}, Qwen2.5-0.5B \citep{yang2024qwen2}, and LLaMA-3.2-1B.
-We follow the approach used in RepLLaMA~\citep{ma2024fine}.
-We append the \texttt{<eos>} token to each sentence and use its corresponding embedding as the sentence representation.
+To ensure a fair comparison across diverse unsupervised baselines, we adopt a range of LMs with parameter sizes from 0.1B to 3B as the backbone models for the retrievers: SmolLM2-135M \citep{allal2025smollm2}, Qwen2.5-0.5B \citep{yang2024qwen2}, LLaMA-3.2-1B and LLaMA-3.2-3B.\footnote{For computational efficiency, we set smaller batch size for the 3B model, e.g., 8.} We follow the approach used in RepLLaMA~\citep{ma2024fine}, appending the \texttt{<eos>} token to each sentence and use its corresponding embedding as the sentence representation.
 Additionally, we prepend the prefixes "Query: " and "Passage: " to queries and passages, respectively.
-For more details about model checkpoints, please refer to Appendix \ref{appendix:baselines:checkpoints}.
+For more details about model checkpoints, please refer to \cref{appendix:baselines:checkpoints}.